-Crusades - Wikipedia The Crusades were a series of military campaigns launched by the papacy between 1095 and 1291 against Muslim rulers for the recovery and defence of the Holy Land (Palestine), encouraged by promises of spiritual reward
+Crusades - Wikipedia The Crusades were a series of military campaigns launched by the papacy between 1095 and 1291 against Muslim rulers for the recovery and defence of the Holy Land, as part of a wider crusading movement

 The Crusades: Definition, Religious Wars Facts | HISTORY The Crusades were a series of religious wars between Christians and Muslims started primarily to secure control of holy sites considered sacred by both groups In all, eight major Crusade